-Injured employees are entitled to claim weekly wages, medical & rehabilitation expenses, travelling expenses, lump sum payment and a lump sum compensation payout.
+Injured employees may be entitled to claim a range of benefits under employer negligence settlements, including weekly wages, medical expenses, rehabilitation costs, and travel expenses.
+Additionally, a lump sum payment may be available.
 Lump sum is payable in two forms:

-- Common law payout for your physical or psychological injuries if either is at least 15% WPI.
+- A common law payout for your physical or psychological injuries if either is at least 15% WPI.

 To be successful in claiming a common law payout, an injured worker should prove: